keunsoopark/k8s-instruct/k8s-official-tutorial/Basics/2-deploy-an-app.md

 ## Using kubectl to create a deployment

+### Deploy your app

 \# Deploy app on k8s - need to provide the deployment name and the location of image in Docker hub.
 `kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1`

 \# List your deployments
 `kubectl get deployments`

+### View your app

 \# Open proxy for connection between the host (= your terminal) and the k8s cluster.
 `kubectl proxy`

-### In order for the new deployement to be accessible without using the proxy, a Service is required.
+* In order for the new deployement to be accessible without using the proxy, a Service is required.

 \# All k8s APIs are hosted through the proxy, which means `kubectl version` is identical with
 (curl: to send url requests in command line.)